-If you have less than 12 months service, you are entitled to full sick pay for 3 weeks followed by three weeks at half pay.

-After 1 years' service, you are entitled to full sick pay for 3 months followed by 3 months at half pay, subject to a maximum of six months since the start of your service.

-After 4 years' service you are entitled to full sick pay for six months followed by six months at half pay, subject to a maximum of 12 months.
+- If you have less than 12 months' service, you are entitled to full sick pay for 3 weeks followed by 3 weeks at half pay. - After I year's service, you are entitled to full sick pay for 3 months followed by 3 months at half pay, subject to a maximum of six months since the start of your service. - After 4 years' service you are entitled to full sick pay for six months followed by six months at half pay, subject to a maximum of 12 months.